aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 Examples:

-1. -2 &minus; 5 = -7 ; -10 + -3 = -10 &minus; 3 = -13 ; In these cases first operand is negative, minus positive number.
+1. -2 &minus; 5 = -7 ; -10 + -3 = -10 &minus; 3 = -13 ; -3/4 &minus; 1/4 = -1 ; In these cases first operand is negative, minus positive number.
 So the magnitude of the answer will be the sum of the magnitudes of the operands; and the answer will be negative.
-2. 3 &minus; -2 = 3 + 2 = 5 ; Here the first operand is positive, plus positive number.
+2. 3 &minus; -2 = 3 + 2 = 5 ; 3/4 + 1/4 = 1; Here the first operand is positive, plus positive number.
 So the magnitude of the answer will be the sum of the magnitudes of the operands; and the answer will be positive.
-3. -3 + 2 = -1 ; -2 + 3 = 1 ; -6 &minus; -4 = -6 + 4 = -2 ; In these cases the first operand is negative, plus positive number.
+3. -3 + 2 = -1 ; -2 + 3 = 1 ; -6 &minus; -4 = -6 + 4 = -2 ; -3/4 + 1/4 = -1/2; -1/4 + 3/4 = 1/2; In these cases the first operand is negative, plus positive number.
 So the magnitude of the answer will be the larger magnitude minus the smaller magnitude;
 and the sign of the answer will be the sign of the operand with the larger magnitude.
-4. 3 &minus; 2 = 1 ; 1 &minus; 4 = -3 ; 3 + -2 = 3 &minus; 2 = 1 ; 2 + -3 = 2 &minus; 3 = -1 ; In these cases the first operand is positive, minus positive number.
+4. 3 &minus; 2 = 1 ; 1 &minus; 4 = -3 ; 3 + -2 = 3 &minus; 2 = 1 ; 2 + -3 = 2 &minus; 3 = -1 ; 3/4 &minus; 1/4 = 1/2; 1/4 &minus; 3/4 = -1/2; In these cases the first operand is positive, minus positive number.
 Therefore the magnitude of the answer will be the larger magnitude minus the smaller magnitude.
 If the first operand has the larger magnitude, then its sign will be the sign of the answer.
 Else the sign of the answer will be the opposite of the sign of the first operand.

 ### Comparison

-In summary,
+Procedure:

 1. Positive numbers and zero are considered larger than negative numbers.
 2. A negative number is considered larger than another negative number if it has a *smaller* magnitude than the other negative number.
+So even though 2 < 3, -2 > -3.

+Explanation of procedure:
-Explanation of summary: To compare integers and signed numbers, employ subtraction and check the sign of the result.
+- To compare any numbers say a and b, we compute a &minus; b and check the sign of the result.
+- If the sign is positive, then a > b (a is greater than b).
+- If the sign is negative, then a < b (a is less than b).
+- If the subtraction result was zero, then a = b

 Examples: